SG Guitar

 At the other end of the spectrum, the G400 ticks a few more boxes for an even more authentic SG experience; Mahogany body, 4 x control knobs, Alnico pickups – you get the picture!

-The Gibson SG Range
+The GIBSON SG Range

 Gibson’s SG offerings are a little more varied, but that’s not to say they don’t pay homage to their roots.
 They’ve struck the perfect balance between modern variation and old-school mojo.